 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's basic financial statements.
-The accompanying Schedule of Compensation Paid to the Head of Commission on page 53 is presented in order to comply with LA R.S.
+The accompanying Schedule of Compensation Paid to the Head of Commission on page 54 is presented in order to comply with LA R.S.
 24:513 and for the purpose of additional analysis and is not a required part of the basic financial statements.
-The General Fund Combining Schedules on pages 54 and 55 are also presented for the purpose of additional analysis and are also not a required part of the basic financial statements.
-The accompanying schedule of expenditures of federal awards and related notes on pages 60 and 61 is required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The General Fund Combining Schedules on pages 55 and 56 are also presented for the purpose of additional analysis and are also not a required part of the basic financial statements.

-The Schedule of Compensation Paid to Head of Commission, the General Fund Combining Schedules, and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Compensation Paid to Head of Commission and the General Fund Combining Schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.